Kushagra1710/demo/README.md

 # demo
 this is learning repository
-Author name : Kushagra Sharma
+Author name : Kushagra (IIIT BHOPAL)